Past and Upcoming Major Projects

 The city is continuing its efforts to offer the public a high-quality road network, lasting infrastructures and a pleasant living environment.
 In addition to periodic work, a number of major projects take place each year across the territory.
 Here is a list of upcoming major projects and a summary of those that have just been completed.

-Upcoming major projects
+Ongoing and upcoming major projects

 A variety of projects are currently under study.
 As soon as the details are known, they will be unveiled here.